Undhiyu Recipe | Undhiyo Recipe | Surti Undhiyu

 Undhiyu is a famous winter specialty from the Gujarat region.
 It is cooked by combining all the green vegetables and many tubers which are majorly available in the winter.
-This mix of savory preparation includes many types of beans, pods, vegetables, and besan (gram flour) dumplings cooked together to create a rich preparation.
+This mix of savory preparations includes many types of beans, pods, vegetables, and besan (gram flour) dumplings cooked together to create a rich preparation.

 As winter is the time we get many vegetables missed around the year, preparing Undhiyu once is a must to cherish the flavors across the year.
 Some more winter delicacies to enjoy are Bajre ki Khichdi | Pearl Millet Khichdi, Sarson ka Saag, and Gajar Ka Halwa (Carrot Halwa).